THIS WORKSHOP WILL BE GIVEN IN FRENCH WITH SOME VIDEO CONTENT IN ENGLISH. NUMBER OF PARTICIPANTS IS LIMITED.

 The OPC approach has been extremely beneficial through the current climate of teletherapy enabling us to coach families in their own settings and being able to journey alongside them in their daily lives.

-This is an interactive course that will enable participations to practice and develop their coaching skills (10 hours of live online training).
+This is an interactive course that will enable participations to practice and develop their coaching skills.

 - Learn of the basis of occupational performance coaching (OPC) with reference to other interventions which support the use of OPC